 Avoiding Scams in Ports of Call

-If you’re looking for an affordable Mormon cruise for you and your family, look no further than cruise lady.
-Our LDS vacation options are numerous, and our cruise ships sail to places all around the globe.
+If you’re looking for an affordable Latter-day Saint oriented cruise group for you and your family, look no further than cruise lady.
+Our tours accompanied by Latter-day Saint scholars are numerous, and our cruise ships sail to places all around the globe.